Applying for Commercial Loans – Mistakes Businesses Should Avoid

 What happens if there are surprises during your project?

 Many loan applicants underestimate the full costs of a project.
 Construction delays, rising materials costs, unexpected repairs, or changes in the market can rapidly cause a project to go over budget.
-Without a contingency fund, you may struggle to complete the project and repay the loan.
+Without a backup fund, you may struggle to complete the project and repay the loan in the allotted period.

 How to Avoid This Mistake:

-- Build a contingency into your budget: Financial experts recommend saving an additional 10-20% of your project’s total cost to cover unexpected expenses.
-This provides a cushion if costs exceed expectations.
+- Build a contingency amount into your budget: Financial experts recommend saving an additional 10-20% of your project’s total cost to cover unexpected expenses.
+It provides a buffer if costs exceed expectations.

 - Track expenses closely: Regularly review your financial statements and project expenses to identify any overages early.